 The project has been underway since October 2015.
 Four working groups have been established to pull together a shared evidence base on housing, employment, infrastructure and delivery issues.
-The working groups consist of Local Authority staff assisted by other organisations including the Environment Agency, Natural England, Anglian Water, UK Power Networks, Homes and Communities Agency and the New Anglia Local Enterprise Partnership.
+A number of working groups have been tasked with updating the document, these working groups consist of Local Authority staff assisted by other organisations including the Environment Agency, Natural England, NHS Sustainability and Transformation Partnership (STP), Anglian Water, UK Power Networks, Homes and Communities Agency and the New Anglia Local Enterprise Partnership.
 Our thanks is extended to all those who have contributed to this work which has informed this framework.